AuroraRW/SODV1201-FullStack/README.md

 ### 6. Node: create server on Node
 ### 7. Express: create routing in Express
 ### 8. MVC: backend for card project following MVC
+### 9. MVC2：backend of card project which could connect to the frontend
+### 10. Frontend: frontend of card project (connect to backend of MVC2)